DragonflyRobotics/DeepShift-Project-Documentation-Fork/docs/MAGIST Vision/MAGIST Object Detection/5 - Convolutional Object Detection.md

     When your code is finished, remember to join the detached thread with the main thread using `queue.join_thread()`.
 Otherwise, the detached threads may continue to run in the background.

 ## Advanced
+This method has an identical end result except you will manually run individual commands to get fine-grain control over the exact CNN flow.

 ***More Information Coming Soon!***